-Call for Proposals in a Joint NSF-BSF Program in Chemical Engineering and Energy
+Call for Proposals in a Joint NSF-BSF Program in Computer Science

-The U.S.-Israel Science Foundation (BSF) is pleased to announce the opening of the first round of applications in a joint funding program in Chemical Engineering, with the Chemical, Bioengineering, Environmental and Transport Systems (CBET) of the U.S. National Science Foundation (NSF).
+The U.S.-Israel Science Foundation (BSF) is pleased to announce the opening of a new round of applications in a joint funding program with the division of Computing and Communication Foundations (CCF), in the Directorate for Computer and Information Science and Engineering (CISE) of the U.S. National Science Foundation (NSF).